top of page

 2. Sign up for a travel credit card that has bonus points for signing up and spending x amount of money over a certain time period.
 For example, I signed up for the Chase Saphire Preferred a few months ago and had to spend $4,000 in 3 months to get 60,000 miles which is a little over $750 if you book travel through Chase! $750 just for signing up and paying my usual expenses and bills.

 • Pro tip: there are other credit cards that have the same sort of bonus miles situation where you have to spend less money than what I mentioned.
 Be realistic about how much you spend in a month so these miles are actually free and aren’t costing you to meet the minimum!
-To be safe, I would do things like pay rent and put all our bills on my card and just have my fiancé pay me back.
+To be safe, I would do things like pay rent and put all our bills on my card and just have my husband pay me back.
 Pick up the bill at brunch and have your friends pay you back!
 There are ways to meet it without forcing yourself to go overboard if that’s not your typical spending habit.

 3. Look for cards that have multipliers for things like food, shopping, hotels, and flights that earn you miles.
 I suggest a beginner travel card like Capital One Venture One with no annual fee and 0% APR.
 There are other cards with better multipliers that I’ll talk about later.